WhitestormJS/whitestormjs.github.io/src/pages/docs/meshes/octahedron.md

 ---

-`WHS.Octahedron` is a simple class, it extends `WHS.Shape` and inherits all it's methods.

 In geometry, an **octahedron** is *a polyhedron with eight faces*.
 A regular octahedron is a Platonic solid composed of eight equilateral triangles, four of which meet at each vertex.